lauracabayol/LCG-TestDataScience-1/README.md

 ## Project Organization

 ```
 ├── LICENSE                                            <- Open-source MIT license
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md                                          <- The top-level README for developers using this project.
 ├── data
-│   └── raw            <- The original, immutable data
+│   └── raw/palmer-penguins-dataset-for-eda            <- The original data
-│   └── processed      <- Data features ready for training models
+│   └── processed/                                     <- Data features ready for training models (train and test csv files)
 │
-├── docs               <- Mkdocs project
+├── docs                                               <- Mkdocs project (deployed to GitHub)
 │
+├── scripts                                            <- additional scripts not integrated in the main project
+│──
+    ├── download_data.py                               <- script to download data from kaggle
+│
 ├── notebooks                                          <- Jupyter notebooks.
+│──
+    ├── EDA.py                                         <- Notebook with exploratory data analysis
     │
+    ├── Make_predictions.py                            <- Notebook to make predictions and compare models registered at MLFlow.
+Only accessible if one has the MLFLow logs (not uploaded to GH)

-├── pyproject.toml     <- Project configuration file with package metadata for
+├── pyproject.toml                                     <- Project configuration file with package metadata
-│                         VitalMetrics
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                                            <- LaTeX report
-│   └── figures        <- Generated graphics and figures to be used in reporting
+│   └── LCG_TestDataScience_1.pdf                      <- Generated LaTeX report
 │
 ├── requirements.txt                                   <- The requirements file for reproducing the analysis
 │
-│
 └── VitalMetrics                                       <- Source code for use in this project.
     │
     ├── __init__.py                                    <- Makes VitalMetrics a Python module
     │
     ├── config.py                                      <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
     │
     ├── features.py                                    <- Code to create features for modeling
     │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py                                 <- Code to run model inference with trained models
     │   └── train.py                                   <- Code to train models
     |
     |__ classifier.py                                  <- Main model code
 ```

 ## Installation